OCA/OpenUpgrade/openerp/openupgrade/doc/source/community.rst

 Community involvement
 =====================

-Writing migration scripts for OpenERP is a lot of work, that can not be accomplished by a single party.
+Writing migration scripts for Odoo is a lot of work, that can not be accomplished by a single party.
 We need your help.

 If you are at all interested in discussing stategic, functional or